chunmingwang/gdipClock/README.md

-This project needs to rely on ChineseCalendar, MDINotepad and Sapi projects
+This project needs to rely on ChineseCalendar, MDINotepad, Sapi and Midi projects

 Analog Clock